chrisb2/pi_ina219/README.md

-# Raspberry Pi Library for Voltage and Current Sensors Using the INA219
+# Raspberry Pi Python Library for Voltage and Current Sensors Using the INA219

-This library supports the [INA219](http://www.ti.com/lit/ds/symlink/ina219.pdf) current and power monitor from Texas Instruments.
+This Python library supports the [INA219](http://www.ti.com/lit/ds/symlink/ina219.pdf) current and power monitor from Texas Instruments.

 The library currently only supports _continuous_ reads of voltage and